brokechubb/Jakey/docs/OPENROUTER_FALLBACK.md

 ## Overview

-JakeySelfBot now supports OpenRouter as a fallback AI provider when Pollinations AI is unavailable.
+Jakey now supports OpenRouter as a fallback AI provider when Pollinations AI is unavailable.
 This ensures the bot remains functional even during service outages.

 ## Features